 c.
 Overseeing the general performance of the school and making sure to contribute value- added programmes, projects, materials and resources across the whole spectrum of Royal School activity.

 The Parents-Teachers-Friends Association (PTFA) is an organisation of parents and staff and broader community supporters.
 Its role is to encourage closer links between home and school.

 PTFAs are best known for their fundraising work, but they have a useful social function too.
 The PFTA exists chiefly to bring added-value to the learning experience of children inside Royal School by contributing support and resources to the annual events calendar.

 These three entities, alongside the teachers work in harmony to ensure the wellbeing and growth of the school and as such define the concept of the Royal School being a community school.

-All our classrooms will be equipped with the latest technologies including Smart Boards, computers and tablets for the children – where appropriate within the learning.
-Our aim is to develop tech-savvy students and bring an innovative approach to IT learning in the classroom.
+Our aim is to develop tech-savvy students and to bring an innovative approach to IT learning in the classroom.